Daphne oleoides

-Daphne oleoides is a shrub of the family Thymelaeaceae.
-It is native to the southern Europe, northern Africa, and Asia Minor.
+Daphne oleoides, known as olive daphne, is a shrub of the family Thymelaeaceae.
+It is native to southern Europe (Albania, Bulgaria, Corsica, Crete, mainland Greece, Italy, the northwest Balkans, Sardinia, Sicily, and Spain), northern Africa (Algeria), and Western Asia (Turkey and Lebanon-Syria).

 Description

 The shrub is evergreen, and grows up to 60 cm tall.
 Its branches grow upright.
 Its flowers are white, with a purplish outside and it bears orange fruits.
-It is often found on calcareous rocks and rocky slopes at altitudes of 1700 to 2300 m.
+It is often found on calcareous rocks and rocky slopes at altitudes of 1,700 to 2,300 m.